In this tutorial, we are going to learn how to use the minipage environment.

 This code produces the following result:

-The syntax of the \captionof command is the following:
+The syntax of the \captionof

 \captionof{float type}[list entry]{heading}

-• The first mandatory argument, float type, specifies the name to be put in the caption table (“Figure” or “Table”, generally).
+, specifies the name to be put in the caption table (“Figure” or “Table”, generally). - The second mandatory argument,

-• Finally, the optional argument list entry specifies the name in the entry of this float in case you generate the corresponding list of floats (for the figure and table floats, LaTeX provides the commands \listoffigures and \listoftables to generate their corresponding lists).
+specifies the name in the entry of this float in case you generate the corresponding list of floats (for the figure and table floats, LaTeX provides the commands\listoffigures

 Although less common, you may not want the figure inside the minipage environment to be printed on the list of figures nor referenced in any way.
-For this purpose, you can write the caption with \captionof* and the
+For this purpose, you can write the caption with

-caption will be typeset without label and without entry to the list of figures
+caption will be typeset without label and without entry to the list of figures.

 9. Add a frame to minipage